Skip to main content

 • CSV / XLSX upload — via the Datasets page, following the format requirements below.

-• Public API - push product-store records programmatically, one record per product-store combination.
-The upsert key is (item_id, store_id); payloads that omit store_id remain product-level and behave as before.
+• Public API — push product-store records programmatically (POST /v1/product_store/bulk for JSON records, POST /v1/imports/product_store for CSV import), one record per product-store combination.
+The upsert key is (item_id, store_id); store_id is required on product-store payloads — product-level records are managed via the Products endpoints instead.
 See the API changelog for details.

 Price interpretation logic